Thunder rolled across sable skies—deep, almost warm in its rumble, like a promise to settle the fire with rain.

 It wasn't until he was a good and deep within the forests that Stoick dared light his torch.
-After all, it would not do to have anyone catch sight of his burden.
+It would not do to have anyone catch sight of his burden.

 His son had nearly died.

 He missed her; he missed her dearly.
-For a very long while Stoick didn't know if he could differentiate between love and longing, as he felt both in equal amounts when it came to Valhallarama—before and after her death.
+For a very long while, Stoick didn't know if he could differentiate between love and longing, as he felt both in equal amounts when it came to Valka—before and after her death.

 She left him repeatedly in their life together, but she always came back.
 Always, until the day he learned where loss deviated from leaving.
 Loss never came back.
 It was the hardest lesson he ever learned.